alibaba/opentelemetry-go-auto-instrumentation/README.md

 | go-redis     | https://github.com/redis/go-redis          | v9.0.5                | v9.5.1                |
 | mongodb      | https://github.com/mongodb/mongo-go-driver | v1.11.1               | v1.15.2               |

-We are gradually open-sourcing the libraries we have supported, and your contributions are warmly welcome.
+We are gradually open-sourcing the libraries we have supported, and your contributions are very welcome.

 # Community